diegofss11/bettingHost/README.md

 * [Heroku] (http://heroku.com/) - Heroku is a Cloud Application Plataform (PaaS)

 ##Acessing application on Heroku
 The application is hosted on Heroku.
-To access: xxxxxxxx
+To access: [https://tote-betting-application.herokuapp.com/](https://tote-betting-application.herokuapp.com/)

 ## Installation